jaesparza/Loop-controller/Software/tunerControllerGen1/README.md

 * The firmare is easily portable to other architectures by changing the hw dependand class implementations (`Input.cpp`, `StepperMotor.cpp`, `UI.cpp` and `EepromAccess.h`).

 Features to be implemented:
-* Softlimits to stop rotation movement if going below MIN or beyond MAX positions.
 * Calibration mode

-Investigate:
-* Stepper driver modification to ground ROSC pin?
+* Investigate: stepper driver modification to ground ROSC pin?

 ## Operation